 Recommendations for Website Hosting for Dental Practice Websites

-I currently host my websites using either Pressable or a virtual private server on Digital Ocean using Serverpilot as the control panel.
+I currently host my websites using either Pressable or Siteground.
 In fact, this website is currently hosted using Pressable.
-While Pressable offers a robust set of features, I do not necessarily recommend it for the the typical dentist because migration off the platform is more technical, and their control panel is not as user friendly as the competition.
-More importantly, Pressable is not one of the most economical hosting providers because their product offering is built to offer power and scalability to developers who are either managing multiple websites or hosting a resource intensive website with high traffic.
+While Pressable offers a robust set of features, I do not necessarily recommend it for the typical dentist because migration off the platform is more technical, and their control panel is not as user friendly as the competition.
+More importantly, Pressable is not one of the most economical hosting providers because their product offering is built to offer power and scalability to developers who are either managing multiple websites or hosting a resource-intensive website with high traffic.

 There are some drawbacks to shared hosting though.
 The major drawback is that your website’s performance (it’s up-time and speed), are affected by other websites on the server.
 Sharing a server with other websites is usually not a problem, however if one of your neighbors on the server is abusing the service or is under attack, the server’s resources may be consumed by another website on the server because the hardware is not dedicated to your site.